Will a Battery Monitor properly show Solar, Wind, or Hydro Output?

 Many boats these days have a battery or systems monitor permanently installed.
-Popular models include: E-Meter, Link 10, Victron BMV, Philippi BCM, etc.
+Popular models include: E-Meter, Link 10, Victron BMV, Philippi BCM, and so forth.

 With these meters, DC current is measured in and out of the battery by a device called a Shunt that is installed in the negative lead to the battery.
 A Shunt is simply a bar of metal with a known resistance between the two ends.